 Molly currently works as the Executive Director of CROSO, a nonprofit she founded that provides college scholarships to former street children in Uganda.
-In her free time, she loves to travel, scuba dive and play with her nieces and nephews.
+In her free time, she loves to travel, scuba dive, and play with her nieces and nephews.
 Her most recent hobby has been starting her own podcast (The Nonprofit Optimist) to showcase and support small nonprofits working to improve communities.

-Almira Goethe, Assurance at CDH
+Assurance at CDH

 I grew up on the closed military base in the very center of Russia.
 Growing up in a very small community environment, school was very important to every kid in town.
-Our teachers, school friends and subjects were all that we knew.
+Our teachers, school friends, and subjects were all that we knew.
 I spent my whole day at school since it offered a lot of activities before and after classes.
-I think my teachers realized that kids could not really get outside the boarders of the town, and besides a little park and a school there was nothing else for kids.
-In school, I was in track and field team for 7 years, the basketball team for 3 years, and also drama classes (I even went to the regional and international competitions for the performances).
-I also took extra classes on algebra and English, along with biology and physics research teams and participated in various academic competitions.
+I think my teachers realized that kids could not really get outside the borders of the town, and besides a little park and a school there was nothing else for kids.
+In school, I was in track and field team for seven years, the basketball team for three years, and also drama classes (I even went to the regional and international competitions for the performances).
+I also took extra classes on algebra and English, along with biology and physics research teams, and participated in various academic competitions.
 My younger sister took another route, and she learned how to play an accordion, drums, guitar, piano, she was in several bands.
 So, as you can see, I had very interesting school years, and it’s only because the school’s efforts allowed me to do that.
 I strongly believe that kid’s character evolves while in school, not only academically, but more importantly socially.